-- Mandatory Reporters do not have to report your own incidents of harassment/discrimination/or sexual misconduct, but we encourage you to do so. - Mandatory Reporters do have to report incidents you hear about, even if not directly. - We recommend the person who has experienced harm be told that a report will be made, although that is not a requirement. - OCRTIX is a neutral fact-finder, not a decision maker.
-During an investigation, our goal is to gather information and provide that to a decision maker (Student Conduct, HR, Faculty Affairs, etc.). - No such thing as overreporting!
+- You do not have to report your own incidents of harassment/discrimination/or sexual misconduct, but we encourage you to do so. - sexual

+- You do have to report incidents you hear about, even if not directly. - We recommend the person who has experienced harm be notified that a report will be made, although that is not a requirement. - OCRTIX is a neutral fact-finder, not a decision maker.
+During an investigation, our goal is to gather information and provide that to a decision maker (HR, Faculty Affairs, Student Conduct, etc.). - No such thing as ovevreporting!